MicrosoftDocs/power-automate-docs/articles/triggers-introduction.md

 ### Triggers for automated flows

-If you'd like to create a cloud flow that performs tasks automatically after an event occurs, for example, a cloud flow that notifies you by email when someone tweets with a keyword you specify, create [an automated flow](./get-started-logic-flow.md).
+If you want to create a cloud flow that performs tasks automatically after an event occurs, for example, a cloud flow that notifies you by email when someone tweets with a keyword you specify, create [an automated flow](./get-started-logic-flow.md).

 ## Add a trigger to an existing flow

 When you edit a trigger in an existing flow, the new trigger must be the first step of the flow.

 1. Edit the flow and delete the existing trigger.
 1. After deleting the trigger, Power Automate prompts you to select a new trigger.
 1. Search for the connector and then select the app icon.
 The following screenshot shows the results if you search for **Share**.

     :::image type="content" source="./media/triggers-introduction/connectors.png" alt-text="A screenshot that shows a search for a connector.":::